-Those who do roofing work between the warning line and an unprotected roof edge must be protected with personal fall-arrest systems, restraint systems, guardrail systems, safety monitoring systems,
+Workers who do roofing work between the warning line and an unprotected roof edge must be protected with personal fall-arrest systems, restraint systems, guardrail systems, safety monitoring systems,

 or safety nets.

-Is this slide guard system adequate?
+Is this fall protection system adequate?

 A slide-guard system prevents workers from sliding down a sloped roof.
 The system consists of a slide